Visual merchandising: Seasonal displays

 Adjusting window displays based on seasonal events, calendar dates, and consumerism-based holidays such as Christmas, Valentine's Day, and Father's Day can be a useful approach to encourage consumer purchasing.
 Choosing products that suit the season to display in the window can remind consumers to purchase gifts and provide gift ideas for the particular holiday.

 Fashion trends

 Window displays can be used to set trends.
 Hence window display designers must always be one step ahead of trends and predict future fashion movements.
 The merchandise must be able to direct these trends to the target audience, and be able to communicate them in a way the audience is able to understand.
 Clothing must be styled on mannequins appropriately with popular clothing to draw consumer attention to the store.

 Planogram

 A floor map helps visual merchandisers to find the best place for garments, according to the color stories of clothes and footwear in the shop.
 It is a kind of floor plan with merchandise marked.
-Another valuable tool is a planogram, to determine the visual look of your store's flow.
+Another valuable tool is a planogram, to determine the visual look of the store's flow.